 Since arriving to RTI in 2021, Ms. Dorsainvil’s projects include translating a previously existing curriculum developed for the U.S. Air Force to a web-based platform.
-The curriculum was six hours of classroom and tablet-based instruction for sexual assault prevention.
+The curriculum is six hours of classroom and tablet-based instruction for sexual assault prevention.
 The project lays the groundwork for future adaptation and integration of evidence-based, tailored sexual assault and alcohol misuse prevention in military settings.

 Before joining RTI, Ms. Dorsainvil was a capacity building assistance provider for the Centers for Disease and Control (CDC), where she provided technical assistance and delivered national training for reduction of HIV infection and improve outcomes for people living with HIV.
 Her role focused on the national expansion of pre-exposure prophylaxis (PrEP) in HIV prevention, which happened shortly after its FDA approval.
-She was a trainer manager for New York City’s Department of Health, Bureau of HIV/AIDS.
+She was a training manager for New York City’s Department of Health, Bureau of HIV/AIDS.
 She also led implementation of new health education and risk reduction service category funded by the Health Resources and Service Administration (HRSA).

 Ms. Dorsainvil has experience in higher education and is currently an adjunct professor at Winston-Salem State University.
 Ms. Dorsainvil previously served as an adjunct faculty member for the University of Tennessee and Long Island University, instructing courses on adolescent health and public health program planning.
 She is a certified health education specialist, e-learning specialist, and training director.
 She is also a Black Ladies in Public Health ambassador.